 If your earned income (income from a job) falls below certain levels, you may qualify for a reduction in taxes and possibly a refund.
-Federal, Maryland and Montgomery County tax programs offer "earned income credits".
+Federal, Maryland and Montgomery County tax programs offer "earned income credits" (EIC).

 - if you do not have a qualifying child, you must be between 25 and 65 and not be the dependent of another person

-For an easy-to-understand set of questions and answers to help you decide if you are eligible, look at the IRS website.
+For an easy-to-understand guide to help you determine if you are eligible, look at the IRS website.
 You can find the complete information in IRS publication 596.

 Does Maryland offer a state Earned Income Tax Credit?

-If you qualify for the federal earned income tax credit and claim it on your federal return, you may be entitled to a Maryland earned income tax credit on the state return equal to 50 percent of the federal tax credit.
+If you qualify for the federal earned income tax credit also qualify for the Maryland earned income tax credit.
+The credit is equal to 50% of the federal tax credit.

 If you earn less than $57,000 per year, you can get free help preparing your Maryland income tax return through the CASH Campaign.